Testis expressed 15

 Testis expressed 15 is a protein that in humans is encoded by the TEX15 gene.

 The TEX15 gene displays testis-specific expression, maps to chromosome 8, contains four exons and encodes a 2789-amino acid protein.
 The TEX15 gene encodes a DNA damage response factor important in meiosis.
+TEX15 is also a nuclear effector of the mammalian piRNA pathway, required for silencing of transposable elements within the developing germline.

 Animal studies

 In mice, disruption of an ortholog of the TEX15 gene caused a drastic reduction in testis size and meiotic arrest in males.
 TEX15, in mice, is required for chromosome synapsis, meiotic recombination and DNA double-strand break repair.
 Furthermore, TEX15 regulates the loading of recombination proteins (RAD51 and DMC1) onto sites of DNA double-strand breaks, and its absence causes a failure of meiotic recombination.

 Clinical significance

 A mutation in the TEX15 gene was found to be associated with male infertility and meiotic maturation arrest.

 Truncation variants of TEX15 are also potential breast cancer risk factors.